MEXdave1997/a-gamers-opinion/content/blog/Your_Lie_In_April/index.md

 An approach that emphasizes his own self-discovery and his move to change.
 That is what makes this show a must-watch for me, and it is why I will continue to recommend it.

+If you have any comments on this article, any I've written in the past, suggestions for future articles, or just want to chat, I can be reached on Twitter with the link at the footer.